|So you want to buy a Busker Organ?

 principle, using a long strip of paper (usually paper-thin plastic) wound

-chip or cartridge which plugs into the organ.
+card or cartridge which plugs into the organ.

 Of the three types of storage, cardboard books are by far the most bulky,